All Aboard! The Ultimate Guide to Taking the Train from Singapore to Bangkok

 -

 Kuala Lumpur to Bangkok: From Kuala Lumpur, you'll need to consider your mode of transport to Bangkok.
 You could take a bus from Kuala Lumpur to the nearest train station in Southern Thailand that connects to Bangkok.
-This leg of the journey requires significant planning and potentially longer travel times.
+This leg of the journey requires significant planning and potentially longer travel times Which is the point..

 -